 As indicated in what follows, the functions $U_k^{\mathrm{slow}}$ may be efficiently obtained, for both closed- and open-curve problems, on the basis of the integral formulations just described.
-To achieve this, we define
+To achieve this, we define the $k$-independent set

-(see~\eqref{eq:fr_int}) a $k$-independent set of $J$ equispaced frequencies, which is assumed to be sufficient for evaluating the integral in~\eqref{eqn:ukw}---for all $k$ and within a given error tolerance---once again by means of the FTH specialized quadrature rules based on windowing and recentering described in Section~\ref{sec:inv_four_tran}.
+(see~\eqref{eq:fr_int}) containing $J$ equispaced frequencies, which is assumed to be sufficient for evaluating the integral in~\eqref{eqn:ukw}---for all $k$ and within a given error tolerance---once again by means of the FTH specialized quadrature rules based on windowing and recentering described in Section~\ref{sec:inv_four_tran}.
 Further, letting

 we define the $k$-independent density-solution set